Activities for 2017

 Archaeological resources survey

 This survey is part of the permitting process.
-PSE, Washington State Department of Archaeological and Historic Preservation (DAHP), and other government agencies will use data collected to identify and document potential sites and artifacts of historic and cultural significance.
+PSE, the Washington State Department of Archaeological and Historic Preservation (DAHP), and other government agencies will use data collected to identify and document potential sites and artifacts of historic and cultural significance.
 Archaeologists will walk each property looking for the presence of these resources.

 For properties where poles and/or construction sites are proposed, archaeologists will conduct a “shovel probe” by digging shallow holes to identify artifacts or evidence of past human activities.
 HRA will fill the holes prior to departing each property.
 PSE will notify individual property owners in advance of beginning this survey.